wp-plugins/child-theme-configurator/readme.txt

 The child theme creates a new instance in the WordPress options data and the menus have to be assigned.
 Go to Appearance > Menus and assign locations to each of the menus for the new Child Theme.

+= Why does the header image disappear when I activate the new child theme? =

+If your theme supports the 'custom-header' option (you will know because you'll have a 'Header' link under the Appearance menu), you will need to be update the header for the new child theme (just like menus in the previous question).

 = Where is it in the Admin? =

 The Child Theme Configurator can be found under the "Tools" menu in the WordPress Admin.
 Click "Child Themes" to get started.